 - 6.1.
-If a student fails to demonstrate satisfactory progress as a result of being on report then further escalation would be made to a Final Formal Review.
+If a student fails to demonstrate satisfactory progress as a result of being on report, then further escalation would be made to a Final Formal Review.
 It is also expected that the Programme Manager, in their weekly meeting with their Curriculum Manager, will continue to raise the students triggering Causes of Concern or those at risk of not making the expected improvements. - 6.2.Undertaken by a member of the Senior Management Team and includes parental consultations, the purpose of the review is to determine whether the student should remain on their course and/or whether key privileges should be withdrawn (for example; residency and access to college transport).
-The review may result in a Final Formal Warning with targets for improvement; however, if the review determines that all appropriate avenues of support, monitoring and performance management have been explored and adopted then the student will be suspended and a recommendation for permanent exclusion from the College will be made.
+The review may result in a Final Formal Warning with targets for improvement; however, if the review determines that all appropriate avenues of support, monitoring and performance management have been explored and adopted then the student will be suspended and a recommendation for permanent exclusion from the College will be made. - 6.3.
+Students might be requested to submit a statement or any mitigating circumstances they wish the College to consider as part of this Formal Review.